UniOfGreenwich/softwareproject_-team-1/README.md

 - User error from insufficient training
 - Data privacy/security compromised by unconfigured access levels
 - Project drift due to infrequent communication with stakeholders
-- Unsympathetic, offputting deployment method and timeframe
+- Unsympathetic, offputting deployment method and timeframe (Amazon Web Services, no date)
 - Failure to provide technical support for the use and maintenance of the system